Bosnia and Herzegovina national football team: Supporters

 A large number of national team's supporters come from Northern and Western Europe, North America, and some from as far away as Australia.
 Most of these fans are members of BHFanaticos, Belaj Boys, BHLegion, Armija Zmajeva (Dragons Army) and Ljuti Krajišnici groups.

 In the game against Norway, at the Ullevål Stadium in Oslo on 24 March 2007, Bosnian fans caused an hour-long delay due to an unprecedented amount of flares that had been thrown onto the pitch in protest against corruption in the (now former) Football Federation of Bosnia.
 On 1 June 2008, former Bosnia and Herzegovina players Meho Kodro and Elvir Bolić organised a friendly humanitarian game in Sarajevo called "Kodro, Bola and Friends" between former Bosnian football legends, in order to gain support, to say its time for changes in the Bosnian Football Association.
 The game was organised to commence at the same time as Bosnia and Herzegovina national side faced Azerbaijan in a friendly in Zenica.
 The attendance in Sarajevo was 15,000 while in Zenica only about 50.
 The game in Sarajevo was organised by the Federalna TV who broadcast the humanitarian game live.

 A significant number of Bosnian International players were involved in the game, which ended 11–9 in favour of Team Kodro.

-Before every game, during the playing of the Bosnian national anthem, BH Fanaticos sing lyrics from the old national anthem Jedna si jedina, as the current national anthem does not have any official lyrics.

 Kits

 Bosnia and Herzegovina's traditional kit colours are blue and white, taken from the country's flag.
 While the current home kits are primarily blue, and the away kits are primarily white, this colour scheme was initially used in reverse order.
 This is due to the fact that the flag of the Republic of Bosnia and Herzegovina (RBiH), used before the Dayton Agreement, was predominately white.

 The team kit is currently produced by Spanish sports company Kelme.
 The general sponsor of the team is m:tel.
-Also sponsoring the team are Ziraat Bank and ASA Osiguranje.
+Also sponsoring the team are Coca-Cola, ASA Osiguranje, and Privredna banka Sarajevo.

 The table below shows the history of kit manufacturers for the national football team of Bosnia and Herzegovina: